Killester: Design

-Cost backlash
+Rent backlash

-From nearly the moment they were built the ISSLT faced backlash for the enormity of the project and the agitation occupiers felt in relation to rent prices thus resulting in a rent strike.
-The dwellings were based on a sliding scale rent pricing, with the aim of the individual eventually owning their home ie: The cost of rent was based on the amount of income an individual made.
+The houses began to be occupied by May 1922, and in the initial years after occupation, the ISSLT faced a backlash over rent prices, resulting eventually in a rent strike.
+The dwellings were leased with rents on a sliding scale, with the aim of the individual eventually owning their home, i.e.: the cost of rent was based on the amount of income an individual made.
 However despite this, on average a dwelling cost around 1500 pounds.
-The strike saw a decrease in the rent prices, however further problems arose between the Trust and occupiers.
-In 1925, and investigation revealed that rents were higher than necessary to keep the organisation afloat.
-Rents successfully reduced again and with the reduction, it also prevented the Trust from building up a capital.
+The strike saw a decrease in the rent prices, however, further problems arose between the Trust and occupiers.
+In 1925, an investigation revealed that rents were higher than necessary to keep the organisation afloat.
+Rents were reduced again and with the reduction, but this prevented the Trust from building up capital for major maintenance and future developments.